nimapoorali/CarAuctionSystem/README.md

 * The "CarAuctionSystem" application has been implemented in order to participate in practical test of a private company.
-See the Wiki Home page to find the corrresponding documents.
+See the Wiki Home page to find the corresponding documents.

 * The Technologies have been used in the application are as follows: